khoongwk/tp/docs/UserGuide.md

 Outcome :
 1. The *Result Display* will show a success message.
 1. Homerce will clear all the revenue data.
-1. You will have no more revenues listed in the tracker.
+1. You will have no more revenue listed in the tracker.

 ![clearrev](images/revenue/ClearRevenue.png) <br>
 *Figure 26 - GUI outcome for `clearrev`*